vigenere23/gabio-design-svelte/README.md

 </style>
 ```

+### Markdown transpiler

+The library provides a `GioSvelteMarkdownParser` for parsing markdown content to this library's components.
+It also works marvelously with the [@gabio/markdown-parser](https://www.npmjs.com/package/@gabio/markdown-transpiler).
+Give it a try!

 ## Enjoy!

 This project was made by Gabriel St-Pierre ([@vigenere23](https://github.com/vigenere23)) as an open source design library.
 I hope it can inspire you or make you better understand the Svelte ecosystem!